statpascal/emul99/readme.md

 ## P-code simulation

-The P-code card uses only sector based disk operations (subroutine >10 of the DSR) which can address a maximum of 65536 disk sectors with 256 bytes each.
+The P-code system uses only sector based disk operations (subroutine >10 of the DSR) which can address a maximum of 65536 disk sectors with 256 bytes each.
 Correspondingly, the P-code system can utilize 32768 blocks with 512 bytes.
-The pcodedisk DSR makes use of these limits to provide disk images of up to 16 MByte.
+The pcodedisk DSR (file roms/pcodedisk.bin) makes use of these limits to provide disk images of up to 16 MByte and can be used as an alternative to the original floppy DSR which limits disks to 90/180 KB.
+Howeever, as it only supports subroutine >10, it is not very useful in general.

 The images files can be created with dd; e.g. use

     dd if=/dev/zero of=blank.disk bs=512 count=32768

 to create a disk image of maximal size.
-A UCSD file system can then be added from within the P-code system with the Filer.
+A UCSD file system can then be added from within the P-code system with the "Zero" option of the Filer, which will ask for the number of blocks on the disk (with 32767 being the maximum).

+Note that a 360 KByte image can hold the complete UCSD system comprising four 90 KB
+disks: one can copy all files with the Filer to a single 360 KB image and use it as first disk.

 Moreover, an internal 80x24 screen image is maintained at memory address 2000h.
-The simulator provides a flag to use this image instead of the output created by the VDP (see ucsd-80.cfg) to display 80 columns of text.
+The simulator provides a flag "pcode_screen80" to use this image instead of or in addition to the output created by the VDP (see ucsd-80.cfg) to display 80 columns of text.
 With SAMS support enabled, it is assumed that the mapping of the 3rd memory page (containing the screen buffer) uses the default value of the transparent mode (is is safe to temporarily use the page for other purposes).